 This option is only available when you specify folding across channels and clock rate=1.
 The input x must be a scalar input of the commutated channels that results in a single clock implementation.

 Non-recursive Decimator architecture

-Specifies how decimation by two stages in a non-recursive architecture is to be implemented.
+Specifies how decimation in a non-recursive architecture is to be implemented.